sense 1v

 Hanno gustato un piatto delizioso.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-gustàre : to taste
+gustare : to taste

 gu|stà|re : (accento grave)

-Indicative mood (Indicativo) of the verb gustàre
+indicativo gustare.
+Indicative mood of the verb gustare

 Tempo semplice